Anxiety? Chews Your Way to Calm with Bully Sticks

 What is Dog Anxiety?

 Pup anxiety is a common behavioral challenge for many pet owners, often manifesting as fear or worry.
-This can lead to behaviors like whining, barking, pacing, or even destruction.
+This can lead to behaviors such as whining, barking, pacing, and destruction, among other bad habits.
 Similar to humans, dogs can experience occasional anxiety due to triggers like environmental changes, separation, loud noises, or social interactions.
 When this anxiety becomes chronic and interferes with daily life, it may be diagnosed as an anxiety disorder.
-It's important to understand the difference between occasional anxiety and a more serious disorder to provide the right care for your four-legged friend.
+It’s important to understand the difference between occasional anxiety and a more serious disorder to provide the right care for your furry friend.

 Types of Anxiety Disorders in Dogs